vlajov/one-observability-demo/README.md

+# AWS One Observability Demo

+This fork is part of my hands-on exploration of AWS observability and monitoring concepts.
+I deployed the full demo stack to:

+- Practice provisioning infrastructure with AWS CloudFormation
+- Explore monitoring and observability with Amazon CloudWatch, AWS X-Ray, OpenTelemetry, Amazon Managed Prometheus, and Grafana
+- Review containerized microservice telemetry across metrics, logs, and traces

+--------------------------------------------ORIGINAL README--------------------------------------------------------------------------------------------
 ## One Observability Demo

 This repo contains a sample application which is used in the One Observability Demo workshop here - https://observability.workshop.aws/